 - sesame seeds

 - Remove the stems from the portobello mushrooms.
 Then, cut them in cubes of about 1 1/2 inches.

 - In a large bowl, mix all the marinade ingredients together.
 Then add the portobello cubes and gently incorporate them in the sauce.
 Let sit for 10 minutes.

 - Pre-heat the oven at 400°.
 Line a baking sheet with parchment paper.

-- Take the portobello cubes with a spoon leaving the extra marinade in the bowl and distribute them on the parchment paper evenly so the cubes don't touch to each other.
-Keep the remaining sauce for drizzling on the bowl.
+- Take the portobello cubes with a spoon leaving the extra marinade in the bowl and distribute them on the parchment paper so the cubes don't touch each other.
+Keep the remaining marinade sauce aside for drizzling on the bowl.

 - Cook in the oven for 15 minutes.